COMING SOON

 BIODIVERSITY

-We are already seeing some huge increases in biodiversity on the farm in the short space of time that we have ceased cultivating and use of pesticides.
+We are already seeing some huge increases in biodiversity on the farm in the short space of time that the farm has been returned to nature.